On this page:

 Our Privacy Policy sets out how the AIHW complies with:

-Under APP1, we are required to have a clearly expressed and up-to-date privacy policy about how we manage personal information.
+Under APP 1, we are required to have a clearly expressed and up-to-date privacy policy describing how we manage personal information.

-This privacy policy outlines how we handle personal information and how we comply with the APPs set out in Schedule 1 of the Privacy Act 1988.
-We will update this policy if anything changes, and fully review it every 3 years.
+We will update this policy if anything changes, and fully review it every 2 years.

 Privacy Act 1988

-Under the Privacy Act 1988, 'personal information' is information about a living person who could reasonably be identified.
-We comply with the APPs in the Privacy Act 1988 when we collect, use, disclose and store personal information, and when dealing with how people may access and correct the personal information we hold about them.
+Under the Privacy Act, ‘personal information’ is information about a living person who could reasonably be identified.
+We comply with the APPs in the Privacy Act when we collect, store, use and disclose personal information, and when dealing with how people may access and correct the personal information we hold about them.

-The Privacy (Australian Government Agencies – Governance) APP Code 2017 (the Privacy Code) requires that an agency:
+The Privacy (Australian Government Agencies – Governance) APP Code 2017 (the Code) requires that an agency:

-• each year we prepare and implement a Privacy Management Plan that includes specific, measurable privacy goals and targets to ensure compliance with the Privacy Code and actions to continually improve our privacy maturity
+- Each year we prepare and implement a privacy management plan that includes specific, measurable privacy goals and targets to ensure compliance with the Code and actions to continually improve our privacy maturity.

 Australian Institute of Health and Welfare Act 1987

-It is a criminal offence for our staff, or anyone working with or receiving information from us, to disclose information in breach of Section 29 of Australian Institute of Health and Welfare Act 1987 (AIHW Act).
+It is a criminal offence for our staff, or anyone working with or receiving information from us, to disclose information in breach of the confidentiality provisions of section 29 of the Australian Institute of Health and Welfare Act 1987 (AIHW Act).

 We do not disclose information we collect about persons (living or deceased) or organisations to anyone outside the AIHW unless authorised to do so under the Act.